taufik-nurrohman/rich-text-editor/README.md

 > Simple rich text editor.

-A rich text editor that only accept limited set of HTML tags.
-Best to be attached to the public access editor such as comment form or question/answer forms in a forum.
+A rich text editor that is designed to accept only limited set of inline HTML tags.
+Works best to be used on any editors that are accessible in the public such as comment form in a blog or Q/A form in a forum.

 ![Rich Text Editor](https://cloud.githubusercontent.com/assets/1669261/26141683/48b2ec6a-3b07-11e7-9173-5a1f002c5441.gif)